Chicago Tribune: Policy

 In a 2007 statement of principles published in the Tribune's print and online editions, the paper's editorial board described the newspaper's philosophy, from which is excerpted the following:

 The Chicago Tribune believes in the traditional principles of limited government; maximum individual responsibility; minimum restriction of personal liberty, opportunity and enterprise.
 It believes in free markets, free will and freedom of expression.
 These principles, while traditionally conservative, are guidelines and not reflexive dogmas.

 The Tribune brings a Midwestern sensibility to public debate.
 It is suspicious of untested ideas.

 The Tribune places great emphasis on the integrity of government and the private institutions that play a significant role in society.
 The newspaper does this in the belief that the people cannot consent to be governed unless they have knowledge of, and faith in, the leaders and operations of government.
 The Tribune embraces the diversity of people and perspectives in its community.
 It is dedicated to the future of the Chicago region.

 The Tribune has remained economically conservative, being widely skeptical of increasing the minimum wage and entitlement spending.
-Although the Tribune criticized the Bush administration's record on civil liberties, the environment, and many aspects of its foreign policy, it continued to support his presidency while taking Democrats, such as Illinois Governor Rod Blagojevich and Cook County Board President Todd Stroger, to task and calling for their removal from office.
+It criticized the George W. Bush administration's record on civil liberties, the environment, and many aspects of its foreign policy, it continued to support his presidency while taking Democrats, such as Illinois Governor Rod Blagojevich and Cook County Board President Todd Stroger, to task and calling for their removal from office.